-The time the young people spend on the slopes with us is further enhanced by our bespoke life-skills sessions which have been designed to help young people reflect upon the skills they are demonstrating whilst learning to ski or snowboard.
-In addition to the life-skills learnt, young people gain accredited qualifications at each stage of the programme journey, improving their CV, their qualifications and employment opportunities.
-Throughout our Journey of Programmes we provide a number of vocational opportunities and training, from industry talks to volunteering and work placements, we give young people the best chance at turning their lives around to create a positive future for themselves.
+The time the young people spend on the slopes with us is further enhanced by life-skills sessions, which have been designed to help them reflect upon the skills they are demonstrating whilst learning to ski or snowboard.
+In addition to the life-skills learnt, they gain qualifications at each stage of the Programme Journey and we provide mental wellbeing support and work experience and volunteering opportunities.

 Learning to ski or snowboard requires perseverance, commitment, patience, overcoming fear, teamwork and determination - all essential life-skills for inner-city young people.

-Enabling more young people, who are not in training or employment to participate in targeted work experience, vocational training and apprenticeships, as well providing employment opportunities across the snowsports industry and beyond.
+More young people not in training or employment to participate in targeted work experience, volunteering and apprenticeships across the snowsports industry and benefit from expert advice.